umbraco/UmbracoDocs/Umbraco-Cloud/Headless/Headless-Net-Client/index.md

 ### IMPORTANT

-Before you start, you'll need to create a Headless project on Cloud which can be done by following the instructions at __[https://www.umbraco.com/headless]()__.
+Before you start, you'll need to create a Headless project on Cloud which can be done by following the instructions at __[umbraco.com/headless](https://www.umbraco.com/headless)__.

+_Be aware that the Umbraco headless is still in beta._

 ## Setup/Installation